Prag8855/aab/content/guides/pet-ownership.md

 ### Pet health insurance

 You can also get pet health insurance (*[[Tierkrankenversicherung]]*).
-If your dog gets sick, this insurance covers the veterinary bills.
+If your dog gets sick, this insurance covers the veterinarian bills.
 It rarely covers routine operations like vaccines or castration,[^8] but it covers expensive operations.
 This can be important when your dog gets old.

 The price of pet insurance depends on the age, race and sex of your dog.
 Basic coverage costs around 20€ per month.
 Full coverage costs around 60€ per month.
 Use [Tarifcheck](/out/tarifcheck-pethealth) to compare prices.
 If you don't speak German, [Getsafe](/out/getsafe-pethealth) and [Luko](/out/luko-pethealth) offer pet health insurance, and they speak English.